EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.match.md

     Example: AC=AstroCatalog({'asu.fit'},'HDU',2);
     [InP, Flag] = imProc.match.inPolygon(AC,[1 1; 1.1 1.1; 0.5 0.1],'CooUnits','rad')

+### imProc.match.insertCol_matchIndices

+Insert Dist/Nmatch columns to a single element AstroCatalog based on ResInd.
+This is a utility function for users of imProc.match.matchReturnIndices.
+The function gets the input of imProc.match.matchReturnIndices (called here ResInd), and produce two AstroCatalog objects:

+    Insert Dist/Nmatch columns to a single element AstroCatalog based on ResInd.
+    This is a utility function for users of
+    imProc.match.matchReturnIndices.
+The function gets the input of
+    imProc.match.matchReturnIndices (called here ResInd), and
+    produce two AstroCatalog objects:
+    1. The original AstroCatalog with possibly Dist and Nmatch
+    columns.
+    2. Selected lines in the original AstroCatalog which has
+    matches, with possibly Dist and Nmatch
+    columns.
+    Input  : - A single element AstroCatalog object.
+    - ResInd.
+This is the output of imProc.match.matchReturnIndices
+    * ...,key,val,...
+    'AddColDist' - Default is true.
+    'ColDistPos' - Default is Inf.
+    'ColDistName' - Default is 'Dist'.
+    'ColDistUnits' - Default is 'arcsec'.
+    'AddColNmatch' - Default is true.
+    'ColNmatchPos' - Default is Inf.
+    'ColNmatchName' - Default is 'Nmatch'.
+    Output : - The input catalog with added columns for the nearest match
+    in the catsHTM catalog.
+    - Select lines only from the input catalog.
+Only sources
+    with matches are selected.
+    Author : Eran Ofek (Apr 2021)
+    Example:

 ### imProc.match.match

 Match two catalogs in AstroCatalog objects This functin returens: a matched source catalog, and an unmatched source catalog.
-The matched catalog result has the same number of
+The matched catalog result has the same number of sources as in the Obj2 catalog, and for each Obj2 source,